kibatic/datagrid-bundle/README.md

 Datagrid bundle for Symfony with the following design philosophy : less magic for more flexibility.

-It's not the usual one line datagrid generator, it's a more verbose but we think it's worth it.
+It's not the usual one line datagrid generator, it's a more verbose one but we think it's worth it.

 Features
 --------